 Found in south-eastern Madagascar

-Only nocturnal primate known to be Sexually Dichromatic
+Only nocturnal primate known to be sexually dichromatic

-Population currently Endangered and in need of protection
+Endangered species in need of protection

 Representative of "robust" Lepilemurs: